HML-uos/tmr-study-app/README.md

 # Thesis

-The thesis is not yet published, once its accessible online I will link it here to give this repository more context.
+The thesis is not yet published, once it's accessible online I will link it here to give this repository more context.

 Contact: mariulange@uos.de